Tornado outbreak of April 14–16, 2011: Fayetteville, North Carolina/Interstate 95

 Another intense tornado formed at 3:33 p.m.
 EDT (19:33 UTC) in the Wayside community in Hoke County, 6 mi northeast of Raeford.
 The tornado damaged homes in Hoke County near the Johnson Mill Road community.
-The strengthening storm entered Cumberland County and the northwestern parts of the city of Fayetteville, near U.S. Highway 401, and tracked northeast through parts of Fort Bragg and surrounding neighborhoods.
+The strengthening storm entered Cumberland County and the northwestern parts of the city of Fayetteville, near US 401, and tracked northeast through parts of Fort Bragg and surrounding neighborhoods.
 Numerous homes and businesses were destroyed in the Fayetteville area.
 Most damage in this early stage of the storm fluctuated between EF0 and EF2 in intensity, but some EF3 damage was noted later along the path.

 One person was killed, and at least 85 injuries were reported in Cumberland County.
 In Fayetteville, the worst damage appeared to be located between Yadkin Road and the entrance to Fort Bragg, in the northwest part of the city, where a small area of EF3 damage was seen.
 The Goodyear Plant sustained heavy damage, and locations near Pine Forest High School were also very heavily damaged.
 Womack Army Medical Center was operating on emergency backup power after power was cut to much of Fort Bragg.
 With a damage path up to a mile in width, 150 houses in northwest Fayetteville were destroyed, with at least an equal number damaged.

-Several houses were then destroyed between Spring Lake and Linden, as the storm grew into a large wedge tornado reported by motorists along the Interstate 95 corridor in Harnett County.
+Several houses were then destroyed between Spring Lake and Linden, as the storm grew into a large wedge tornado reported by motorists along the I-95 corridor in Harnett County.
 The storm, consistently generating EF2 damage, then tracked along the interstate through Dunn and just south of Benson, where television footage revealed a broad, multiple-vortex tornado structure.
 A Food Lion warehouse and a trailer park were severely damaged in Dunn.
-Two people were ultimately killed by the tornado – one of the fatalities was in Cumberland County and the other was in Dunn in Harnett County, where a mobile home park was destroyed.
-24 people were injured in Harnett County, and 67 injuries occurred in Johnston County.
+The tornado ultimately killed two people – one of the fatalities was in Cumberland County and the other was in Dunn in Harnett County, where a mobile home park was destroyed.
+There were 24 injuries in Harnett County, and 67 injuries in Johnston County.

-In Johnston County, highways were blocked near Four Oaks, including Interstate 95, for a brief period of time.
-Flying debris and minor damage was reported in Smithfield just before the tornado dissipated at 4:45 p.m.
+In Johnston County, highways were blocked near Four Oaks, including I-95, for a brief period.
+Flying debris and minor damage were reported in Smithfield just before the tornado dissipated at 4:45 p.m.
 EDT (20:45 UTC), after generating a 58.5 mi damage path.
 Damage in Johnston County reached $25 million, with 450 homes damaged, of which 287 homes were completely destroyed.
-The parent supercell produced additional tornadoes in Johnston and Wilson counties soon after, leaving additional damage in Micro and Wilson, tracking along Interstate 95 much of that distance.
+The parent supercell produced additional tornadoes in Johnston and Wilson counties soon after, leaving additional damage in Micro and Wilson, tracking along I-95 much of that distance.